bulletmark/wccontrol/README.md

 ### RF Transmitter

-You also need a 433 MHz RF transmitter.
+You also need a 433 MHz RF transmitter to connect to your Raspberry Pi.

 ![RF Transmitter](http://i.imgur.com/UHoh3Px.jpg)

-RF modules for Raspberry Pi and similar devices are purchased for only a few bucks on ebay etc, usually as a transmitter and receiver pair.
+RF modules for like the above for Raspberry Pi and similar devices are purchased for only a few bucks on ebay etc, usually as a transmitter and receiver pair.
 To use `wccontrol`, we only need the transmitter which is the smaller board as shown above.

 The transmitter has 3 pins which you directly connect to the RPi header pins using push-on [female to female jumper